googleapis/storage-testbench/README.md

 ### Creating a new Retry Test

-The following cURL request will create a Retry Test resource which emits a 503 when a buckets list operation is received by the emulator with the returned retry test ID.
+The following cURL request will create a Retry Test resource which emits a 503 when a buckets list operation is received by the testbench with the returned retry test ID.

 ```bash